JainamBheda/IOT-Notes-by-Jainam-Bheda/Definitions of IOT.md

 Data is processed locally or on the cloud
 Intelligence can be AIML which provide smart decisions

-So IOT is used in alomost
+So IOT is used in almost every industry